Working with Smart Lists

 You can add to existing Smart Lists in any of the following three (3) ways:

-- Drag And Drop: Select one or more items on your list and drag them to the Smart List you would like to add them to (see Figure 3 above).
+Select one or more items on your list and drag and drop them above to the Smart List you would like to add them to on the Filter Center.

-- Right-Click Menu: Select one or more items on your list and right-click.
-A fly-out menu will appear and will include an option to “Add To Existing Smart Lists”.
+Select one or more items on your list and right-click.
+A menu will appear and will include an option to “Add To Existing Smart Lists”.

 Remove From Smart List